prof-welch-psu-ist/minesweeper2030/README.md

 Tips if reading: focus on the tests and how they are structured and organized; don't read too much into the `SquareBoard` builder class (not exactly clearly written) or the `compute` method -- which makes extensive use functional list operations (like fold).

+### goals:

+* everything is immutable
+* errors are explicitly handled without exceptions
+* builders to validate/ensure objects are initialized in a valid (immutable) state
+* data types and operations are generalized for flexibility (re: `compute` fn in `SquareBoard`)

 ### jdk23 things